Only 20 weeks into the year, 2018 is turning out to be far busier than last year. Especially May, for some reason.

-And what a year it promises to be as there are conferences, summits and meetups scheduled almost every week across Europe from Portugal to Ukraine, with some now running multiple simultaneous events.
+There are even more conferences; more summits and more meetups scheduled almost every week across Europe from Portugal to Ukraine, with some organizers now running multiple simultaneous events.

 As we posted last year, the question we hear increasingly as events multiply like rabbits and startup fever plateaus with investors is, “Are these things worth the time and money?”
 The answer is, “Sometimes.”